 Potentially insert the following text: 10.3.4.3 “Authentication – destination STA” and 10.3.5.3 “AP Association Receipt procedures” May not be needed.

+An AP may provide neighbor report information to a STA that requests authentication or association by responding with an Authentication or (Re)Association Response frame that includes a Reason Code of “REJECTED_WITH_SUGGESTED_BSS_TRANSITION” and one or more Neighbor Report Elements.

 References: